6 Common Shipping Mistakes Small Businesses Should Avoid

 - Improper packaging

 Packaging is perhaps one of the most overlooked steps when it comes to shipping, or at the very least, the one not so carefully considered.
 The importance of ensuring your goods are properly packaged is, really, second to none.
 After all, the packaging is how you can ensure your customer receives their goods in the manner intended, which directly correlates to their experience with your business.
 With that in mind, invest in packaging that you can rely on.
 You may think it’s a good idea to try to cut costs by packaging goods in boxes that are too small, too weak, or that lack decent internal packaging.
 When, actually, this could end up costing you a lot more in the long-run.
 Strong, double-walled cardboard boxes are easily attained, affordable and are able to withstand the pressures of transit.
 As well, materials such as bubble wrap, packing peanuts and newspaper make for good internal packaging.
+It is crucial not to overlook the importance of using an accurate and clear printed label when packaging items for shipping to ensure a smooth and reliable delivery process.

 - Not verifying address information